tarantool/test-run/README.md

 must be skipped - you must put `self.skip = 1` in this file.
 Next, `.test(.lua|.py)?` is executed and file `.reject` is created, then `.reject` is compared with `.result`.
-If something differs, then 15 last string of this diff file are printed and `.reject` file is saving in the folder, where `.result` file is.
+If something differs, then 15 last string of this diff file are printed and `.reject` file is saving in the '<vardir>/<suite>' subfolder given in options or set localy as 'var/<suite>' by default.
 If not, then `.reject` is deleted.

 ### Test configuration